eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-11-26-http-live-channel.md

 responsible for answering the command and sending back a response.
 In case no response is send back, Ditto is responding with `408 Request Timeout`.
 The default timeout for live commands is `10s` but it can be changed by setting the `timeout` parameter to the desired value.

+Ditto ensures that the `correlation ID`, `entity ID`, `path` and `command response type` of the command response is the same as in the sending command.
+If this is not the case Ditto is dropping the response and the caller of the HTTP request will get `408 Request Timeout` with a message that the timeout was caused by an incompatible command response from the device.

 ### Permissions for live commands